tracynguyen01/ai-healthcare-assistant/README.md

 ## 📌 Overview

-AI Healthcare Assistant is an intelligent chatbot designed to provide quick, reliable, and structured health-related information using Large Language Models (LLMs).

-The system combines LLM reasoning + external knowledge tools to deliver:

-Instant answers for common health questions
-Safer, structured responses
-Reduced hallucination through controlled outputs
+An AI-powered healthcare chatbot that uses Retrieval-Augmented Generation (RAG) to provide grounded, structured, and safer health advice.

+Unlike normal chatbots, this system:

+retrieves real medical context validates responses outputs structured reasoning

-👉 Built as a practical healthcare AI assistant prototype, focusing on usability and real-world deployment.
+👉 Built as a production-style AI system, not just a demo model.
 ---
 ## ⚡ Key Highlights (Why this project stands out)